SpectreVision

-SpectreVision (formerly The Woodshed) is an American film production company founded in 2010 by actor Elijah Wood and directors Daniel Noah and Josh C. Waller.
+SpectreVision (formerly The Woodshed) is an American independent film production company founded in 2010 by actor Elijah Wood and directors Daniel Noah and Josh C. Waller.
 Lawrence Inglee joined as Partner and President of Production in 2024, Waller having previously moved on from the company.

 SpectreVision is a genre driven company with a focus on psychological thriller and horror films.
 SpectreVision is in association with Company X Productions, which describes itself as "a female-led production company focused on independent film and television."
 Company X Marketing states, "Company X / SpectreVision is a TV and film production company owned in part by Elijah Wood."
-Its production credits include Seven Stages to Achieve Eternal Bliss, No Man of God, Bitch, and The Apology.
+Its production credits include The Greasy Strangler, Seven Stages to Achieve Eternal Bliss, No Man of God, Bitch, and The Apology.

 At E3 2017, SpectreVision announced a collaboration with video game developer Ubisoft on their first video game project, a virtual reality project called Transference.

 In 2024, Spectrevision launched a podcast network called Spectrevision Radio.
 Included on the network is the podcast Visitations, which is hosted by Wood and Noah.